tushar-313/amazon-clone-html-css/README.md

 ## 💡 Features

-- 🏠 Clean and responsive homepage layout
+- 🏠 Clean and attractive homepage layout
 - 🧭 Header with navigation bar and search bar
 - 🛍️ Product sections styled like Amazon’s homepage
 - 🧾 Footer with useful links and contact info